Santa Barbara California, USA Travel Guide

 Speak directly with staff about your specific requirements.

-Walking food tours focus on specific neighborhoods, like the Funk Zone or Downtown.
-These tours provide guided tastings and insights into the local food scene.
+Walking food excursions concentrate on specific neighborhoods, like the Funk Zone or Downtown.
+These tours provide guided tastings plus understanding of the local food scene.

-Many wineries in the Santa Ynez Valley offer tours and tastings, allowing you to learn about wine production from grape to glass.
+Many wineries in the Santa Ynez Valley offer tours and tastings, allowing you to learn about the production of wine from grape to glass.
 Visit local farmers markets for direct interaction with food producers.

 Walking food tours focus on specific neighborhoods, like the Funk Zone or Downtown, providing guided tastings and insights into the local food scene.

-Visit local farmers markets for direct interaction with food producers.
+Visit local fresh markets for direct interaction with food producers.
 You can often sample products and learn about their origins.

 All within walking distance.